JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

       ERROR: zbar processor in zbar_processor_init():
       unsupported request: no compatible image format
       "
+      So need to compile the zbarcam program with patch (all LINUX).

+      On LINUXMint the following steps for prerequite are enough: sudo apt-get install libv4l-dev
+        sudo ln -s /usr/include/libv4l1-videodev.h /usr/include/linux/videodev.h
+        sudo apt-get install imagemagick

      ~~~~ How to compile ZBar from source ~~~~
      - Create compile directory: